Mass conservation, positivity and energy identical-relation preserving scheme for the Navier-Stokes equations with variable density: Property-preserving scheme

 where

 \textbf{Step 4.} Find $\rho_h^{n+1}\in W_h$ by

 where

 In Steps 1-2, we get the approximation solutions $\sigma_h^{n+1},~\tilde{u}_h^{n+1}$ and $ p_h^{n+1}$ by solving two linear system.
 But, the mass conservation and the original energy identical-relation is lost in Steps 1 and 2, respectively.
-To make these numerical solutions to satisfy the property of the continuous equations, we recover them in Steps 3-4, which are made up of several assignment operations and can be implemented efficiently.
-For the scheme \eqref{3.1}-\eqref{3.6}, there hold the following Theorem.
+To make the scheme to satisfy the properties of the continuous equations, we recover them in Steps 3-4, which are made up of several assignment operations and can be implemented efficiently.
+For the scheme \eqref{3.1}-\eqref{3.6}, there holds the following Theorem.